Skip to main content

 Streaming Aggregation Pull Request with passing build

-Merge the Pull Request for the CI/CD workflow to come into action and the pipeline to get activated on Levitate.
+Merge the Pull Request for the CI/CD workflow to come into action and the pipeline to get activated on Last9.

 Merged Pull Request adding Streaming Aggregation

-The new metric will then be available in the Levitate cluster, for which it was added in the Github repository.
+The new metric will then be available in the Last9 cluster, for which it was added in the Github repository.

 info